Tomislav-Mi/expenses/README.md

 - React
   - Structure
   - Components </br>
-    React uses a declarative approach for building the components.
     In plain JavaScript, you write the concrete DOM updating instructions on your own.
 For example:
     ```javascript
     const para = document.createElement('p');
     para.textContent = 'This is a paragraph';
     document.getElementById('someid').append(para);
     ```
-    With React, developer define the desired target state.
-React then figures out the actual JavaScript DOM instructions.
+    React favours a declarative approach for building the components: Developer define the desired target state, and React then figures out the actual JavaScript DOM instructions.
 You essentially build your custom HTML Elements with JavaScript and a special React syntax called JSX, that looks like the love child of JavaScript and HTML.

 <details><summary>Origin of JSX</summary>
 <p>